Skip to content

 Aside from saving space, floating solar panels benefit from the cooling effect of water.
 Solar panels tend to lose efficiency as they heat up, but being over water helps moderate their temperature, leading to better performance.
 Some studies suggest efficiency boosts of around 10%, which is no small feat when scaled across hundreds or thousands of panels.

-Learn more: Why Energy Independence Is More Than Just a Buzzword
+Learn more: Biofuels: The Green Energy That's More Than Just a Hype

 Another cool perk?
 These floating arrays help reduce water evaporation.
 This is especially important in drought-prone areas where reservoirs and lakes are precious resources.
 By shading the water surface, floating solar farms can slow evaporation and conserve water—kind of like multitasking to save the planet.